Survey of News Editors and Directors

 All survey respondents were asked to indicate how interested or uninterested their newsrooms would be in learning more about designing mobile apps, engaging audiences on mobile, designing mobile websites, comment sections, engaging audiences on social media, homepage design and article design.

-screen shot 2020 04 17 at 11.18.50 am
+Screen Shot 2020 04 17 at 11.18.50 AM

 On average, respondents showed the most interest in learning more about engaging audiences on social media and on mobile.
 In contrast, news organizations indicate the least amount of interest in learning about designing mobile apps.